 Step 1: Identify and create the entities

 a.
-Open a latest blank Database Model Diagram.
+Open a new blank Database Model Diagram.
 If you need assitance with this, refer to the Week 1 Lab Instructions.
 Be sure that all options are set consistent to those used in previous weeks so that you generate your model in Crows Foot notation.

 b.
 Save the file as YourName_Lab4A.vsd.

 c.
 Based on the information provided below, create the necessary entities for the Catering by Caren database.
 If you need assistance to create the entities, refer to Labs from Weeks 1 and 2.

 Catering by Caren